 Read full bio

 Summer vacations are annual traditions that we look forward to every year to soak up some sunshine, relax, and experience a little bit of paradise.
 Not surprisingly, California is always a top summer vacation destination because of its picturesque beaches, iconic parks, impressive mountains, and soothing scenery.
-So, if you’re looking for a little inspiration for your next summer vacation, consider one of these places in California to take your friends, family, or do a solo trip.
+So, if you’re looking for a little inspiration for your next summer vacation, consider one of these places in California to take your friends, family or for a solo trip.